Bhutan: Apr 01—23, 2013

 The Himalayas are made up of the world’s highest mountains, pristine and majestic.
 Satin skies are pierced by rugged, snow-encrusted peaks, their slopes blanketed in untold birders’ dreams.
 Imagine birding among woodlands clothed in a rhododendron and magnolia mist, the haunting calls of cosmic Satyr Tragopans, innumerable glowing sunbirds, dapper grosbeaks, and subtle rosefinches—all to the accompanying delicate bouquet of flowering daphnia.
 Primulas carpet every spare patch of open ground, and azaleas and terrestrial orchids cling to the steeper inclines.

-A mix of lodge-style accommodations and comfortable walk-in tented camps with very comfortable cots; elevations from 1,500 to 13,000 feet; good mix of walking and easy-paced bus drives (in a superb bus driven by a world-class driver); wide mix of weather conditions from hot and sunny to occasionally cool or even cold (at night) and overcast, with once in a while some rain, and rarely snow at high elevations.
+A mix of lodge-style accommodations and comfortable walk-in tented camps with cots; elevations from 600 to 12,400 feet; good mix of walking and easy-paced bus drives (in a superb bus driven by a world-class driver); wide mix of weather conditions from hot and sunny to occasionally cool or even cold (at night) and overcast, with once in a while some rain, and rarely snow at high elevations.